-Peljesac peninsula has some of the best beaches in all Croatia.
-And the best part is that they are, for the most part of a year, not crowded.
+Peljesac peninsula has some of the best beaches in all of Croatia.
+And the best part is that they are, for the most part of the year, not crowded.

 While in other places along the coast (like Makarska Riviera) you need to set up your alarm clock before the dawn in order to secure your spot at the beach, many Peljesac Peninsula beaches remain deserted even in mid-August.